NikronBecon/Neftecode/README.md

 It contains csv file with antioxidants and their pseudo labling.

 ### 1. Regression model
-Used form our RL algorith to pseudo label smiles Example of usage in get_smiles.ipynb
+Used from our RL algorith to pseudo label smiles.
+Example of usage in get_smiles.ipynb

 ### 2. Optimisation algorithm